djpg/bob.db.voxforge/doc/guide.rst

 The Database Interface
 ----------------------

-The :py:class:`bob.db.voxforge.Database` complies with the standard biometric verification database as described in `bob.db.base <bob.db.base>`, by implementing the  :py:class:`bob.db.verification.filelist.Database`.
+The :py:class:`bob.db.voxforge.Database` complies with the standard biometric verification database as described in `bob.db.base <bob.db.base>`, by implementing the  :py:class:`bob.db.base.Database`.

 .. todo::